 - managing employee recruitment, conduct and performance.

-The duty is non-delegable, meaning that it cannot be assigned to another party.
+non-delegable, meaning that it cannot be assigned to another party.

-The nature and extent of the duty will vary according to the circumstances.
+The nature and extent of this duty will vary according to the circumstances.
 For example, the standard of care required will be higher when taking a group of preps for swimming lessons than when teaching a group of year 12s in the classroom.

 The important issue in all cases will be what precautions the school could reasonably be expected to have taken to prevent the injury from occurring.
 This will involve consideration of the following factors: